starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 1. Use RSI Launcher 2.5.1 or newer
 2. Use the [LUG Helper](https://github.com/starcitizen-lug/lug-helper) to switch to a rawfox 10.12 or mactan 10.12 runner
 3. Add a registry key to your prefix.
 The above runners use this to hide functions from the RSI Launcher that the latest hotfix broke:
-     1. Navigate to your `star-citizen` game directory.
-By default this is `$HOME/Games/star-citizen`.
-Use a terminal to run:
+     1. If you installed the game via the Helper's native wine method, navigate to your `star-citizen` game directory (by default this is `$HOME/Games/star-citizen`) and use a terminal to run:
         ```
         ./sc-launch.sh shell
         ```

+        Lutris Users: If you use a third party launcher (ie Lutris), you'll need to prepend `WINEPREFIX=/path/to/prefix` to the below command to run it in the correct prefix.
-     2. Then paste this command:
+     2. Then paste and run this command:
         ```
         wine reg add 'HKCU\Software\Wine\AppDefaults\StarCitizen.exe' /v HideWineExports /d "Y" /f /reg:64
         ```